 Ann has been a Auburn Classic Noon Lions Club member for 20 years.
 She has served on numerous boards throughout DeKalb County: Auburn Cord Duesenberg Festival, Kiwanis, DeKalb County Purdue Extension Office, Purdue Council for Agricultural Research/Extension/Teaching (PCARET), Serenity House, and several others.
 She has been an officer on all of the boards she has served on.

-During her time in AMS she assisted in AMS becoming a designated Indiana Main Street, updating the Downtown Revitalization Plan, Main Street Revitalization Grant (Sixth/Main project), and was recognized in 2015 as Indiana Main Street Volunteer of the Year.
+During her time in AMS, she assisted in AMS becoming an Accredited Indiana Main Street, National Main Street, and helped in updating the Downtown Revitalization Plan.
+She has become CDBG Grant Certified and received her CFRM.
+She worked on several Main Street projects over the years such as: Hoosier Enduring Legacy Program (HELP), Patronicity: My Community My Vision, CreatINg Spaces, Lighter Quicker Cheaper Grant, HCI, Main Street Revitalization Grant (Sixth/Main project), and was recognized in 2015 as Indiana Main Street Volunteer of the Year.